China appeals to US to accept its technology progress

-BEIJING (AP) — China's government has urged Washington to accept its industrial development after U.S. intelligence officials said Beijing steals or copies foreign technology.
+BEIJING (AP) — China urged Washington on Thursday to accept its industrial development after U.S. intelligence officials said Beijing steals or copies foreign technology, as the two sides prepared for another day of talks aimed at ending a tariff war over Beijing's technology ambitions.

-A foreign ministry spokesman, Geng Shuang, said Thursday it was "totally unreasonable to make random accusations."
-Geng said, "we hope the United States can see the scientific and technological progress of other countries with an open and inclusive attitude."
+It is "totally unreasonable to make random accusations," said a foreign ministry spokesman, Geng Shuang.

 On Wednesday, U.S. intelligence officials told Congress that China is the biggest commercial and military threat to the United States.
 A separate report this week said Beijing will steal or copy technologies it cannot make itself.